l2c2technologies/patron-data-manager/README.md

 * **Find & Handle Duplicates:** Scans your columns for duplicate data.
 It's flexible: you can decide for each duplicate whether to **remove the whole row**, just **clear the cell**, or **skip it**.
 You can also tell it to apply one action to all duplicates at once.
 * **Validate & Clean Mobile Numbers:** Checks a column for valid 10-digit Indian mobile numbers.
 It automatically formats good numbers and removes bad ones.
 * **Validate & Clean Emails:** Checks emails for two things: 1) if the format is correct (like `name@domain.com`), and 2) if the domain is real and can receive mail.
 It removes any bad emails.
+* **Validate & Clean Aadhaar Numbers:** Validates 12-digit Aadhaar numbers using the Verhoeff algorithm checksum.
+It removes and logs any invalid numbers.
+* **Validate & Format Dates:** Formats various date formats into the standard `YYYY-MM-DD`.
+It will interactively ask for clarification if it finds a date with an ambiguous two-digit year (e.g., `01/01/24`).

 ### 📝 Documentation Tools
 * **Generate Koha Field Map:** An interactive tool that helps you document how your sheet's columns map to the official Koha patron import fields.
 It creates a new sheet called "Field Mapping" with the results.